 We can avoid all risks by taking no risks at all.

 Security teams often have this impression of a gatekeeper.
 Modern teams are trying to shake this image.
-Gatekeeping can come from veto power or from having imposed undue friction on development.
+Gatekeeping can come from veto power or by imposing undue friction on development.

 Discuss how a candidate develops and exerts influence in the organization they work in.